Curology and the trans community

 Curology welcomes members of the trans community!

-Our providers are experienced in caring for transgender people, including those undergoing hormone therapy — we are happy to help you as much as we can via telemedicine.
+Our providers are experienced in caring for transgender people, including those undergoing hormone and/or surgical therapy — we are happy to help you as much as we can via telemedicine.

-Taking androgens is, of course, a necessary part of the FTM (female‐to‐male) transgender process.
+Taking androgens can be, of course, a part of the FTM (female‐to‐male) transitioning process.
 And, in the setting of testosterone therapy, acne may begin or worsen in a trans man, due primarily to an increase in sebum production.
 As well, chest binding may aggravate acne on the body.

 However, severe acne in trans men that required continuous isotretinoin therapy has been reported. ( https://www.ncbi.nlm.nih.gov/pubmed/25992965) Isotretinoin, commonly known by its former brand name, Accutane, can clear severe or treatment-resistant acne when other treatments fail.
 As most people know, Accutane cannot be prescribed via telemedicine; in-person dermatologic monitoring is necessary.